abesto/duolingo-to-anki/README.md

 You'll be asked for your username and password each time; they are not saved and are transmitted over HTTPS securely.
 This can probably be improved, see [Issue #6](https://github.com/abesto/duolingo-to-anki/issues/6).

 ## Usage
  * On Duolingo, select the language you want to use as the foreign language.
-(Limitation: currently English is always the "native" language in `duolingo-to-anki`.)
  * Enter your Duolingo username and password
  * Click Go!
  * Watch as your words are downloaded